A. A paralyzed man is healed and forgiven.

 iii.
 We also note that the presence of so much sickness among Israel was evidence of their unfaithfulness to the covenant and their low spiritual condition.
 God gave them the opposite of what He promised under Exodus 15:26: If you diligently heed the voice of the Lord your God and do what is right in His sight, give ear to His commandments and keep all His statutes, I will put none of the diseases on you which I have brought on the Egyptians.
 For I am the Lord who heals you.

 c.
 When Jesus saw their faith: Jesus saw the faith of his friends, not of the paralyzed man himself.
-He could tell that they had the faith to bring the man to Jesus, and Mark and Luke that their faith was active enough to take apart a roof and lower the man down before Jesus.
+It was evident that they had the faith to bring the their paralyzed friend to Jesus and their faith was active enough to take apart a roof and lower the man down before Jesus.

 i.
 We also can assume that the paralyzed man himself had little faith; Jesus noted the faith of his friends, not his.
 Therefore Jesus wanted to encourage this man's faith by His next words.